 There is now a well-researched program distributed by the Department of Health and Human Services and the Maternal Child Health Bureau to help these mothers make an informed decision.
 The program is called “The Business Case for Breastfeeding”.
 Georgia was one of 10 states that received funding through the Georgia Breastfeeding Coalition to help implement this program.
 This funding was to train trainers to offer technical assistance to businesses wanting to start a lactation program.

 The Business Case for Breastfeeding includes comprehensive resource kits that target breastfeeding mothers, employers, human resource personnel and others.
 The kits or booklets help support a mother’s decision to continue breastfeeding after returning to work.
 The program was developed in a train-the-trainer format to assist breastfeeding educators and breastfeeding coalition members to provide information and support to local business and their employers.
 The goal is to increase awareness of the economic benefits of breastfeeding, increase the number of employers that provide a worksite breastfeeding support program and provide models for implementing a worksite breastfeeding support program.
 The information provided focuses on a company’s return on investment (ROI) in employee retention, productivity, decrease in absenteeism and job loyalty.

 These resource kits are available free of charge from the US Department of Health and Human Services but it is recommended that employers receive information through those that have been trained to provide technical assistance in their implementation.
-For more information you may contact Mary Nicholson-Jackson, the president of the Georgia Breastfeeding Coalition @ email@example.com.
-You may also contact www.hrsa.gov or http://cdc.gov/hwi for a free copy of the brochures.
+For more information and a free copy of the brochures go to www.hrsa.gov or http://cdc.gov/hwi.